oracle-livelabs/adb/json/mongodb-api/dbactions/dbactions-ocw23.md

 ## Task 2: Use Mongo Compass to build an aggregation pipeline

 With Oracle MongoDB API in the newest ORDS and Oracle Database 23c, the compatibility of Oracle MongoDB API and MongoDB have significantly increased.
-The two major enhancements are:
-- Support for Aggregation Pipelines
-- Transparent index creation through MongoDB APIs
+The most notable enhancement is the support for Aggregation Pipelines.

-The following section will illustrate the aggregation pipeline functionality and give a view under the hood of how you use the power of Oracle's database JSON processing capabilities to speed up MongoDB requests.
+The following lab will focus on aggregation pipelines, illustrate its functionality and give a view under the hood of how you use the power of Oracle's database JSON processing capabilities to speed up MongoDB requests.

 1. Let's install Mongo Compass to use Mongo's UI for creating an aggregation pipeline.
 This step is optional, you can decide to do the following exercises in Mongo Shell.
 While the workshop will focus on Compass, it will provide the code for command line as well.